trishitdedhia/Lockdown-Rebel/README.md

 Download the zip file according to your os.
 Linux, Android and iOS is unavailable.

 #### Step 2:
 Unzip the file and click on open the game!
-A How-To-Play pdf file is included for help.
+A `how_to_play.pdf` file is included for help.

 ## Source Code